assembler-institute/react-ecommerce-typescript/README.md

 - Use interfaces or custom types to define the data structures and properties of the components.
 - Use `functional components` and `setState` methods to update the state of the application
 - Take advantage of TypeScript to detect errors and improve code quality during development.

+## [EXTRA] Technical Requirements

+-  **useReducer**: Utilize the `useReducer` hook to manage more complex states where actions and updates need to be performed.
+This can be useful for managing the shopping cart, authentication state, etc.
+- **`.env` File**: Create a `.env` file to securely store sensitive information such as API keys, payment gateway configurations, and other environment-specific settings.
+This ensures that confidential data is not exposed in the source code.
+- **Protected Routes**: Implement protected routes to restrict access to certain pages or features that require authentication.
+For example, only allow authenticated users to access the user profile or the checkout process.
+Redirect unauthorized users to a login page.
+- **Authentication**: Incorporate an authentication system to enable user registration, login, and session management.
+Use technologies like Firebase Authentication.
+This will allow users to access their account information and make secure purchases.

 ## Available Scripts